 Taking your next steps with an unsupportive or uninvolved father will depend on what you want to do.
 If you and the father cannot agree on a plan, or if you are unable to locate the father, seek the help of a legal professional.

-If you have more questions about your pregnancy, your options, or the baby’s father, contact a counselor or pregnancy center in your area.
+If you have more questions about your pregnancy, your options, or the baby’s father, please contact a counselor or pregnancy center in your area.